APRICOTS

 See Simple Green Salad for references and a recipe featuring lettuce.
 The key to this recipe is to be light on the vinaigrette to taste the quality of the herbs and to accent it with a pinch of dill and a turn of freshly ground black pepper.

-LOQUAT TEA
+LOQUAT LEAF TEA

-Buddhists have long considered the loquat tree the king of all medicinal plants.
-Scientific reviews demonstrate that extracts from the loquat tree help curb inflammation, diabetes, cancer, chronic pain, aging, and allergies.
-The loquat tree is native to southeastern China, having been cultivated in this region for medicinal purposes for over 2,000 years.
-Although the loquat tree is known for its golden, pear-shaped fruit, few are aware that its leaves can be boiled to make a delicious red tea.
+Sutras have long considered the loquat tree, “The King of Medicinal Trees.* The loquat tree is native to southeastern China, having been cultivated in this region for medicinal purposes for over 2,000 years.
+Scientific reviews report how extracts from the loquat tree may help curb inflammation, diabetes, cancer, chronic pain, aging, and allergies.** Although the loquat tree is known for its golden, pear-shaped fruit, few are aware that its leaves can be boiled to make a delicious red tea.
 See Loquat Leaf Tea for references and a recipe.

 SPLIT PEA